SparkysWidgets/Marlin/README.md

 ### `DEFAULT_MRZP_OFFSET_Z`

 Machine rotary zero point (MRZP) Z offset.
-- For 5 axis CNC machines with a tilting rotary table (PENTA_AXIS_TRT) this is the distance along the Z axis from machine zero point to the horizontal centerline of the joint that tilts the table (A or B axis).
+- For 5 axis CNC machines with a tilting rotary table (PENTA_AXIS_TRT) this is the distance along the Z axis from machine zero point to the center of rotation.
+The center of rotation is usually the center of the top surface of the table.
-- For 5 axis CNC machines in head-table configuration (PENTA_AXIS_HT) this is the distance along the Z axis from the machine zero point to the vertical centerline of the joint that tilts the tool head when all axes are in 0 position.
+- For 5 axis CNC machines in head-table configuration (PENTA_AXIS_HT) this is the distance along the Z axis from the machine zero point to the horizontal centerline of the joint that tilts the tool head when all axes are in 0 position.

 See these references:
 https://www.haascnc.com/service/codes-settings.type=setting.machine=mill.value=S257.html